Centralised Gas Hot Water Service Reimbursement Policy

 Current and former tenants can check with their local DCJ Housing office or community housing provider, who have a list of properties where a centralised gas hot water service operated during the period of claim.

-Tenants who wish to apply for reimbursement under this scheme must complete and submit an application form with an acceptable form of identification.
+Those that wish to apply for reimbursement under this scheme must complete and submit an application form with all the required supporting documentation.

 Applications will only be accepted from head tenants or authorised household members who were gas account holders of a social housing tenancy where a centralised gas hot water service was in use.